galaddirie/silk/README.md

 ## First-Class Composition

-Silk treats composition as a **first-class citizen**, not merely a feature.
-This fundamental principle means:
+Silk treats composition as a **first-class citizen**:

-- **Actions as values**: Operations are composable units that can be stored, passed, and combined
+- **Actions as values**: Browser actions are composable units that can be stored, passed, and combined
 - **Intuitive operators**: Compose with natural symbols (`>>`, `&`, `|`) for readable pipelines
 - **Modular architecture**: Complex workflows emerge from simple, reusable components